 Examples of a retrofitted ProAir System

 See more on Condensation.
-Sometimes air quality dis-improves after insulating a house.
-This is due to gaps around windows, doors etc. having been closed in.
-The air tightness level of the house has been improved.
-The volume of air coming into the house has been reduced.
-Stale air is now more prevalent inside.
-A ventilation system will solve the problem.
+Sometimes air quality depreciates after insulating a house.
+This can be a result of gaps around windows, doors etc. being closed in and the air tightness level of the house improving.
+The volume of air coming into the house has been reduced and therefore stale air is now more prevalent inside.
+A ventilation system is required to solve the problem.

 If the house is single storey (bungalow) access to all the ceilings can be generally easily arranged.
 In a two storey serving the first floor is similar to the situation in a single storey.
 Access to the ground floor ceilings may be difficult.
 It may be possible to run ducts directly from the loft area through wardrobes, presses etc on the first floor through to the ground floor rooms as shown in the images above.
 Boxing in of ducts on the first floor is another option.
 If it is a dormer access to the ground floor rooms maybe possible from the side lofts, storage areas etc.